Skip to content

 Screenshot of the same website displayed on two screens; one narrow, one wide

-The issue being observed here stems from the fixed ratio image being placed next to this block of text that has a fluid ratio.
+The issue being observed here stems from the fixed ratio image being placed next to this block of text, which has a fluid ratio.
 Or in Frank Chimero’s words: “When I change the window width, the image gets taller as it gets wider, because its proportions are fixed.
 The text, on the other hand, gets shorter as it gets wider since it has no fixed proportions.

 These words are taken from Frank’s seminal essay The Web’s Grain.
 Though in my opinion you should first read his previous essay, What Screens Want.